DHTMLX/docs-suite/docs/treegrid/configuration.md

 ## Header/footer content

-There are three types of filters that you can specify in the header/footer content of a Grid column:
+There are three types of filters that you can specify in the header/footer content of a TreeGrid column:

-- **inputFilter** - provides a way of filtering data of a Grid column by using a text field
+- **inputFilter** - provides a way of filtering data of a TreeGrid column by using a text field

 ~~~js
 {